josmar-crwdstffng/angular/aio/content/guide/migration-dynamic-flag.md

 &commat;ViewChild('foo') foo: ElementRef;

-// this query doesn't change because the static value is true &commat;ViewChild('bar', {static: true}) bar: ElementRef;
+// this query does not change because the static value is true &commat;ViewChild('bar', {static: true}) bar: ElementRef;

 </code-example>